Easy Vegetarian Taco Soup

 This easy vegetarian taco soup is a weeknight winner!
-Filled with black beans, tomatoes, and plenty of spices, this soup has all your favorite flavors in one bowl!
+Filled with black beans, tomatoes, and plenty of spices, this soup has all your favorite flavors in one bowl – no chopping required!

-I could eat tacos every day of the week.
 When I’m craving tacos and I want something a little healthier, I go for this taco soup!
-It’s full of flavor and it’s such an easy one-pot meal recipe.
-Yes, only one dish to clean!
-You’re welcome.
+It’s full of flavor and such an easy one-pot meal.
+Did I mention there is no chopping required?
+That’s right, you just open a few cans, dump them in a pot, and let it all simmer.

 - Shredded cheddar cheese